-There are strengths, weaknesses, and best use strategies for both index funds and ETFs.
+There are strengths, weaknesses, and best-use strategies for both index funds and exchange-traded funds (ETFs).
 They're similar in a lot of ways, but there are subtle differences as well.
 Determining which is right for you depends on numerous factors and your own personal preferences, such as your tolerance for high expense ratios or preference for stock orders.

 Similarities: Why Use the Indexing Strategy?

 Both index funds and ETFs fall under the heading of "indexing."
 Both involve investing in an underlying benchmark index.
 The primary reason for indexing is that index funds and ETFs can often beat actively managed funds in the long run.

 Unlike actively managed funds, indexing relies on what the investment industry refers to as a passive investing strategy.
 Passive investments are not designed to outperform the market or a particular benchmark index, and this removes manager risk—the risk or inevitable eventuality that a money manager will make a mistake and end up losing to a benchmark index.

 Why Actively Managed Funds Often Lose to Index Funds

 A top-performing actively managed fund might do well in the first few years.
 It achieves above-average returns, which attracts more investors.
 Then the assets of the fund grow too large to manage as well as they were managed in the past, and returns begin to shift from above-average to below-average.